Vacuum polarization corrections to hyperfine structure in many-electron atoms: Introduction

-As well as for determination of QED corrections to energies, the radiative potential method has been used to find the QED corrections to electric dipole matrix elements~\cite{FlambaumQED2005,RobertsActinides2013,Fairhall2023,RobertsE12023,TranTan2023}.
+As well as for determination of QED corrections to energies, the radiative potential method has been used to find the QED corrections to electric dipole matrix elements~\cite{FlambaumQED2005,RobertsActinides2013,Fairhall2023,RobertsE12023,TranTan2023,Kozlov2024}.
 Indeed, from the low-energy theorem, it is expected that the ``perturbed-orbital" corrections -- that arise from QED-corrected wave functions -- give the dominant QED contribution to matrix elements for operators that act at large distances~\cite{FlambaumQED2005}.
-This was verified in our recent work~\cite{Fairhall2023}, with agreement at the level of several percent or better.
+This has been verified recently~\cite{Fairhall2023,Kozlov2024}, with agreement at the level of several percent or better.
 For other large-distance operators, the situation is expected to be similar.
 This is in contrast with short-range operators, such as the parity-violating weak interaction or the hyperfine interaction.
 Here, the QED corrections to the operator (vertex corrections) may be sizeable and dominate the QED contribution.
 Therefore, for short-range operators, both types of corrections must be carefully considered.

 In the nuclear region, where the nuclear Coulomb field is unscreened by atomic electrons, the wave functions of electrons of heavy atoms and ions and those of hydrogenlike ions with the same relativistic angular momentum quantum number $\kappa$ are proportional.
 For operators acting on the nucleus, the relative QED corrections to the matrix elements for valence states of a many-electron atom are then the same as those for hydrogenlike ions.
 For operators such as the hyperfine interaction that largely act in the unscreened part of the atom, the relation would be expected to hold approximately for $s$-states.
 For non-$s$ states, the Coulomb interaction between electrons plays an important role in communicating the hyperfine interaction from core states to the valence electrons.